 Gollies totally love people and will become a loving and faithful part of your family.
 Beyond snuggle sessions, be aware that the breed is also a very active one.
 This is not an apartment dog, and walks and outdoor time need to be on the brisk and energetic side.
 If you like jogging or hiking, consider the Gollie to be your new training partner!

-See below for all Gollie facts and mixed dog breed characteristics!
+See below for all mixed dog breed traits and facts about Gollies!

 Gollie Mixed Dog Breed Pictures

 Gollie Mixed Dog Breed Pictures, Characteristics, & Facts